WwZzz/easyFL/README.md

 * `eval_interval ` controls the interval between every two evaluations.

-* `drop` controls the dropout of clients after being selected in each communication round according to distribution Beta(drop,1).
+* `net_drop` controls the dropout of clients after being selected in each communication round according to distribution Beta(net_drop,1).
 The larger this term is, the more possible for clients to drop.

+* `net_active` controls the active rate of clients before being selected in each communication round according to distribution Beta(net_active,1).
+The larger this term is, the more possible for clients to be active.

 * `num_threads` is the number of threads in the clients computing session that aims to accelarate the training process.